sirisneha99/sirisneha99/README.md

 ---

-## 🎯 I'm Looking For...
+##  I'm Looking For...

-- 🚀 **SWE Internship Opportunities** - Ready to bring research rigor and collaborative energy to your team
+-  **SWE Internship Opportunities**
-- 🤝 **Technical Team Building** - Love working with diverse, passionate teams
+-  **Technical Team Building** - Love working with diverse, passionate teams
-- 💬 **Tech Conversations** - Always down to discuss the latest in software engineering, data science, or research
+-  **Tech Conversations** - Always down to discuss the latest in software engineering, data science, or research

-*"The intersection of research and engineering is where magic happens - let's build something amazing together!"*

 ---